Prannav-k/CrowdFundingBlockchain/README.md

-# test-bank
+# CrowdFunding through blockchain

-Basic bank app
+Basic app built on hyperledger composer to ensure transparency an immutability in funding events